 Fundamental Forecast for NZD/USD: Bearish

-- RBNZ’s shift in stance and lack of supportive data are weighing on New Zealand Dollar.
+- RBNZ's shift in stance continues to weigh on New Zealand Dollar.

 To contact Oliver, email him at email@example.com